Getting Started With Governor Limits in Salesforce (Updated 2024)

 In such an async scenario, users don’t have the necessity to wait before the process gets finished; other benefits of asynchronous execution include bigger governor limits.
 Note that based on these execution types, Salesforce limits can also vary.

 These limits impact both how you architect SF solutions and the way the code is written.
 If the limit is exceeded, it causes an error that breaks normal code execution.
-Contact our to handle the issues and optimize the code to perform within limits.
+Contact our to handle the issues and optimize the existing code to perform within limits.

 List of Governor Limits in Salesforce for Apex